axe MCP Server

 • Your axe credentials: either an API key (generated in the axe Account Portal) or an OAuth 2.0 access token (obtained via @deque/axe-auth); provided via environment variable

-Important: The MCP server runs locally in a Docker container on your machine.
-It does not require broad file system access or elevated privileges beyond what Docker requires.
+Important: The MCP server runs locally on your machine — in a Docker container, or as a Node.js process with the npm distribution.
+It does not require broad file system access or elevated privileges.

 Best Practices